 - Will you be carrying any weapons and is there any risk of being searched?

 - When you reach the meeting location, sweep the area for anything suspicious, you might not be under surveillance but the person you’re meeting with could be.

 - Also, do not leave your food or drink unattended or let anyone fetch you a drink from the bar, etc. as this is an opportunity to drug it.

-- Keep the meeting as short as possible and when it’s is over, leave the area as quickly as possible and conduct several counter-surveillance drills, consider changing your appearance if necessary.
+- Keep the meeting as short as possible and when it’s is over, leave the area as quickly as possible by the most secure routes and conduct counter-surveillance drills, consider changing your appearance if necessary.